 Artificial Christmas Trees: Pros & Cons

-Walk into big-box stores like Home Depot or Target during the holidays, and you’ll see row after row of beautifully decorated artificial trees.
+Walk into retailers like Home Depot or Target during the holidays, and you’ll see row after row of beautifully decorated plastic trees.
 They don’t have funny shapes or holes in the branches, and you don’t have to buy one year after year.
 But they do come with downsides that are absolute deal breakers for some families.

 1. They’re Less Work

 Most people agree that artificial trees are just easier to deal with.
 Many artificial Christmas trees now come pre-lit, so you don’t have to spend time untangling and stringing lights.
-You don’t have to water them every day, and you don’t have to spend time cleaning up dropped needles like you do with a real tree.
+You don’t have to water them every day, and you don’t have to spend time cleaning up dropped pine needles or other foliage like you do with a real tree.

 You also don’t have to worry about how you’re going to dispose of an artificial tree after Christmas since it can just be packed away and stored until next year.